canonical/vanilla-framework/templates/docs/base/tables.md

 ### Expanding

+<span class="p-label--updated">Updated</span>

 Using `.p-table-expanding` in conjunction with the `<table>` element will allow expanding and hidden table cells which take up the full width of the table row element.

 This pattern should be used when a table requires configuration fields (add, edit).
 Expandable rows can also be used to supply additional information not visible on the table row.

 Using `p-table-expanding__panel` it can be hidden using the `aria-hidden` attribute.
 The table must contain all table cells required.
+The expanding panel is implemented as additional cell in each row, so to keep the markup of the table valid, an additional cell is also needed in the table `<thead>`.
+This placeholder heading cell should be hidden using `aria-hidden="true"` attribute.

 <div class="embedded-example"><a href="/docs/examples/patterns/tables/table-expanding/" class="js-example">
 View example of the expanding table pattern